Ranchero-Software/NetNewsWireHelp/README.md

 when you’re linking from a page at `mac/5.0/en/page.markdown`.

+#### File Name

+Because all images are saved in a single directory, it’s best to name files so they’re easy to identify.
+For example:

+`mac-en-check_for_updates.png`

+#### Screenshots can wait – for now

-**NOTE:** It’s not a good idea to take screenshots yet!
+It’s not a good idea to take screenshots yet!
 The UI is still subject to change.
 That won’t be true for too much longer, but it’s true for now.

 Style Suggestions